rachaelstanislaw/learn-pre-work/HTML/html_lectures.md

 Notice how the `<img>` tag doesn't close?
 That's because it's a self-closing tag!
 Since there is no _inner HTML_ in an image, this tag doesn't required a closing tag.
 To take a deeper dive on inner HTML, make sure you join Jumpstart!

 One more example.
 A `<p>` tag represents a _paragraph_.
 You can change how the text in your paragraph looks by using a `style` attribute!
+The code below will change the font color to blue.

 ```
 <p style="color:blue">I'm blue da ba dee da ba daa</p>